 The Perfect Greenhouse

 I have only a hammer in my kitchen drawer.
 I need someone to hold my hand when it comes to having to buy nails.
 What kind?
 How many?
 Ohhh, you need a size too?
 But back in the 80’s I did build a structure with no electricity, (with only the help of a chainsaw, hand tools, pulley systems, some inspiring books, and a partner who was equally blissfully unaware) … so I know I have it in me.

-Katrina and Mindy, at the other end of the phone, or in my case email, patiently (and kindly) answered EVERY single one of my questions, always within a couple of hours of asking. (toll free 866-297-3760 EST M-F Winter Hours, email@example.com)
+Katrina and Mindy, at the other end of the phone, or in my case email, patiently (and kindly) answered EVERY single one of my questions, always within a couple of hours of asking. (toll free 866-297-3760 EST M-F Winter Hours, or email)

 When I wanted to know exactly what kind of tools to have on hand for this project, here’s the simple list I received in just a few hours.
-A quick look on Amazon proved that this was all basic equipment I could easily purchase to add to my workshop, or borrow, if I felt this was going to be a one time event.
+A quick look on Amazon proved that this was all basic equipment I could easily purchase to add to my workshop, or borrow, if I felt this was going to be a one time DIY greenhouse assembly.

 Skill Saw or Hand saw

 25’ tape measure